2014 President's Cup (Maldives)

-The 2014 President's Cup is the 64th season of the President's Cup, a knock-out competition for Maldives' top 4 football clubs.
-New Radiant Sports Club are the defending champions, having beaten Maziya in last season's final in extra time.
+The 2014 President's Cup was the 64th season of the President's Cup, a knock-out competition for Maldives' top 4 football clubs.
+New Radiant Sports Club were the defending champions, having beaten Maziya in last season's final in extra time.

 The final was held on 30 November 2014, in which New Radiant won 1-0 on extra time from a long range shot from Ali Fasir claiming a record eleventh President's Cup and winning the title for the third time in a row.

 Background

 Broadcasting rights

 The broadcasting rights for all the matches of 2013 Maldives President's Cup were given to the Television Maldives.

 Qualifier

-Top 4 teams after the end of 2014 Dhivehi League third round will be qualified for the President's Cup.
+The top 4 teams after the end of the 2014 Dhivehi League third round were qualified for the President's Cup.